DylanBossie-CU/VANTAGE/README.md

 ### RewriteDataStructVelocity
 This script reads dataStruct output files, and transposes the velocity vector as needed to be processed in *masterPlotter()*.

+### TimeManager
+This uses date vectors and date strings to extract the time from a given TOF or Optical image filename and convert it to a global internal VANTAGE Time (number of seconds past first TOF file time), using the method *VantageTime*.
+The method *VantageTime2DateStr* can be used to convert VANTAGE Times to consistent human-readable date strings.

 ## Automation
 Contains tools for getting data from sensors and communicating with Raspberry Pi for remote boot.